zainabx78/AWS-Projects/Amazon SNS and SQS with python SDK/README.md

    5) Check AWS Cli version and verify python SDK installation `aws --version` `pip show boto3`

 ### Configuring an SQS dead-letter queue
+This has to be created first- it can then be defined as a target for the main SQS queue.
    1) A script in the EC2 instance contains information for the dead-letter queue configuration:
 ```
 {